Marinated Flank Steak Tacos (Easy + Fresh)

 - ¼ cup freshly squeezed orange juice

-- ¼ cup chopped cilantro about ½ bunch of cilantro
+- ¼ cup chopped cilantro, about ½ bunch

-- 2 teaspoon minced garlic cloves
+- 2 teaspoons minced garlic cloves

 - 2 teaspoons diced chipotle peppers in adobo sauce

-- 2 teaspoons coarse salt divided
+- 2 teaspoons coarse salt divided (kosher, sea salt, or Himalayan pink salt)

 - 1½ teaspoons coarsely ground pepper divided